Consensys/mythril/README.md

 # Mythril

-Mythril is a bug hunting tool/framework the Ethereum blockchain.
+Mythril is a bug hunting tool and framework for the Ethereum blockchain.

 ## Installation